Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Results

 \subsection{Droughts drive long-duration storage energy capacity}

-For each modeled weather year, there is also a clear positive correlation between the most extreme renewable droughts in a given country and that country's long-duration storage energy need (Figure~\ref{fig:regression_lds}).
+For each modeled weather year, there is also a clear positive correlation between the most extreme renewable droughts in a given country and that country's long-duration storage energy need (Figure~\ref{fig:figure_2}a).
 We find that this applies to nearly all European countries when modeled as energy islands and also to the pan-European copperplate scenario.

 The correlation between the most extreme winter drought events and least-cost storage capacities differs between countries.
-In Central European countries such as France or the UK, storage capacity increases substantially in years with more severe droughts, illustrated by the steep slope of the fitted regression lines in Figure~\ref{fig:regression_yearly_dem}.
-This effect is because electricity demand has a pronounced winter peak in these countries (Figure~\ref{fig:demand_seasonality}).
+In Central European countries such as France or the UK, storage capacity increases substantially in years with more severe droughts, illustrated by the steep slope of the fitted regression lines in Figure~\ref{fig:figure_2}.
+This effect is because electricity demand has a pronounced winter peak in these countries (Figure~\ref{fig:figure_3}).
 In contrast, more severe droughts hardly increase storage capacities in other countries, particularly in Romania or Spain, driven by a less seasonal or even summer-peaking electricity demand in such countries.
-Figure~\ref{fig:regression_DE} shows how the storage-defining effect of extreme droughts slightly diminishes when removing the effect of demand seasonality in a stylized setting of the Germany power sector.
+Supplementary Fig.~\ref{fig:figure_si4} shows how the storage-defining effect of extreme droughts slightly diminishes when removing the effect of demand seasonality in a stylized setting of the Germany power sector.
 Normalized long-duration storage energy needs are generally much lower in Spain than those in Central or Northern European countries.
 One driving factor for this are significant hydro reservoir and pumped-hydro storage capacities in Spain, which substitute long-duration storage capacities for dealing with extreme droughts to some extent.
 A similar finding applies to the pan-European copperplate scenario.
 These effects lead to a lower sensitivity of long-duration storage needs to increasingly severe droughts, visible as lower regression line intercepts and, in the case of Spain, a relatively moderate slope of the regression line.
-Considering both hydro and long-duration storage capacities for the regression reduces these effects (Figure~\ref{fig:regression_mds_lds}).
+Considering both hydro and long-duration storage capacities for the regression reduces these effects (Figure~\ref{fig:figure_2}b).